dappforce/x-seller-squid/README.md

 }
 ```

-Values `account` and `clientId` - account public key and for better compatibility these values
+`account` and `clientId` are substrate account public keys, and for better compatibility these values
-are saved in DB as Hex value of public key.
-API resolvers can receive address in any format and
+are saved in the DB as a Hex value of the public key.
+API resolvers can receive `account` and `clientId` in any format and will
-automatically converts to Hex format.
+automatically convert them to the Hex format.

 ---

 ### PendingOrder API

-#### Calls authorization flow
+#### The Calls Authorization Flow

 All mutation are protected by Authorization tokens.
-This feature is based on
+This is based on asymmetric encryption and the
 [Access Control feature](https://docs.subsquid.io/graphql-api/authorization/)
-from Subsquid framework and asymmetric encryption.
+from the Subsquid framework.

-Seller squid and each client application which works with squid's restricted API has
+The Seller Squid, and each client application which works with the Squid's restricted API, have
-its own substrate account for decoding/encoding auth token message with asymmetric encryption
+their own substrate accounts for encoding/decoding auth token message with the asymmetric encryption
 approach.
-Public and secret keys of these accounts are generated in `ED25519` crypto type from mnemonics.
+Public and secret keys of these accounts are generated in the `ED25519` crypto type from mnemonic phrases.
-It's **important** to understand, as in squid's whitelist, `Client-Id` header, encode/decode functions
+It's **important** to understand, as in the Squid's whitelist (with the `Client-Id` header), that the encode/decode functions
-we need to use exactly `ED25519` type of keys but not `SR25519` keys, which we can find in the wallet dapp after
+need to use exactly the `ED25519` type of keys, but not `SR25519` keys, which we can find in the wallet dapp after the
 creation process.

-For access to restricted calls, a client application must be added to clients whitelist in the
+For access to restricted calls, a client application must be added to the clients whitelist in the
-squid (public key of client's account in any format should be added to the whitelist).
+Squid (the public key of the client's account in any format should be added to the whitelist).
-To each mutation request client app must must add 2 headers:
+To each mutation request the client app must add two headers:

-- `Authorization: Bearer <SignedTokenMessage>` - `SignedTokenMessage` is a current timestamp
+- `Authorization: Bearer <SignedTokenMessage>` - `SignedTokenMessage` is a current millisecond timestamp in the UTC timezone
-  in milliseconds in UTC timezone which is stringified and encoded with such encode function as below:
+  that is turned into a string and encoded with the below encode function:

 ```typescript
 import { stringToU8a, u8aToHex } from '@polkadot/util';